maurice-35/movie-data-base/README.md

        )
        return Response({ 'token': token, 'message': f"Welcome back {user_to_login.username}" })

-# Other Models
+Other Models
 Once my User model was in place, I proceeded with creating my other 5 models one by one, following the same steps:

-Start a new app within the project for each new model Register the app in project/settings.py
+Start a new app within the project for each new model.
+Register the app in `project/settings.py`.
-Create the model in models.py
+Create the model in `models.py`.
-Establish any foreign key relationships
+Establish any foreign key relationships.
-Make migrations and then migrate
+Make migrations and then migrate.
-Register the app within admin.py (adding a string method to the class to make items easier to read in the admin app) Test by running the server and visiting localhost:8000/admin to check the models As an example, here is my movie model along with its implemented relationships, which I will discuss next:
+Register the app within admin.py (adding a string method to the class to make items easier to read in the admin app).
+Test by running the server and visiting `localhost:8000/admin` to check the models.
+As an example, here is my movie model along with its implemented relationships, which I will discuss next:

 from django.db import models
 from django.db.models.fields import CharField